Mining related dust and its control

 - air quality is often at its worst in winter due to air contaminants from domestic fires

-- continuous monitoring since the start of the project shows that 99% of all dust measurements are within compliance with consent conditions and that the other 1% was attributable to activities that were not mining-related.
+- continuous monitoring since the start of the project shows that 99% of all dust measurements are within compliance with consent conditions and that the other 1% was mostly attributable to activities that were not mining-related.

 How is dust controlled?